Aerial view of a winding river in a mountainous landscape with snow-covered peaks in the background.

 4. Fish are an important part of a healthy diet (source).

 • Surface water is safe for all manner of recreational activities.
-In fact, concentrations of metals are a fraction of allowed maximum contaminant levels for drinking water, though residents and recreators should not drink river water due to bacterial content (source).
+In fact, concentrations of metals are a fraction of allowed maximum contaminant levels for drinking water, though residents and recreators should not drink river water due to potential bacterial content (source).

 • Photo Credit: J. Foster Fanning